aquatir/code-samples/readme.md

             <li> <b>code-sample-java-10</b>.
 Contains new stuff added in java 10 </li>
             <li> <b>code-sample-java-11</b>.
 Contains new stuff added in java 11 </li>
             <li> <b>code-sample-java-springboot-ldap-login</b>.
 LDAP login with spring security example</li>
+            <li> <b>code-sample-ignite-postgres-backstore</b>.
+Contain example of Ignite being deployed over postgres DB
+            in cache mode.
+All data from postgres is loaded into ignite on startup and then used for in-memory computing.
+            Request for data creating/modification are propagated by Ignite to Postgres</li>
             <li> <b> code-sample-java-algorithms-and-data-structures</b>
             Basic algorithms and data structures implemented on java </li>
             <li> <b> code-sample-java-aspectj</b>.
 Tiny aspectJ example</li>